Comparison of random field discretizations for high-resolution Bayesian parameter identification in finite element elasticity: Three different random field representations

 For the LAS approach, the truncated quantity $E_m^{\text{LAS}}$ for $m=2^{dk}$ with positive integer $k$ is the approximation to $E$ after $k$ iterations in the LAS refinement.
 For other values of $m$, we define $E_m^{\text{LAS}}$ as the result of carrying out the updating strategy of Equation \eqref{eq:LAS_update} from left to right, top to bottom.
 This labelling is fairly arbitrary, but poses no issue as in practice only values for $m = 2^{dk}$ are used.
 As the LAS method consists of approximating a field by its local averages, the convergence rate is the classical rate for constant finite elements \cite{brenner_mathematical_2010}:

 Figure \ref{fig:truncations} shows the convergence for each of the methods.
-We first generate the field shown earlier in this Section using the wavelet approach for $m=5000$.
+We first generate the field shown earlier in this section using the wavelet approach for $m=5000$.
 We then project the field onto the KL basis functions and calculate its local means for the LAS terms.
 Each of the three methods is then truncated after $m$ terms and the $\mathcal{L}^2$ distance to the true field is calculated.
-As this field has a Mat\'ern covariance with smoothness $\nu = 1.5$, the KL and wavelet expansions converge considerably faster than the LAS approximation, which is the main tradeoff for the increased local information in the LAS approach.
+As this field has a Mat\'ern covariance with smoothness $\nu = 1.5$, the KL and wavelet expansions converge considerably faster than the LAS approximation.